dgerosa/spops/README.md

     pip install spops

-To download the database in a default location enter a python console and use:
+To download the database you can either use the link above, or enter a python console and type:

-    spops.download_database()
+    spops.download()

+By default, this will save the database in the current location.

 The module contains a single class, called `database`.
 To initialize the class:

     import spops